-If your refrigerator is covered in save the dates, you're probably bracing yourself for a major blow to the bank account.
+If you're booked for back to back weddings all summer long, you're probably bracing yourself for a major blow to the bank account.
 But before you start taking money from your 401(k) to get through wedding season, read our tips for saving money as a wedding guest.

 1. Buy a versatile dress and wear it to every wedding for an entire season.
 Who cares if the same group of friends will be in attendance at each wedding?
 Re-wearing the same dress isn't unfashionable; it's just smart.
 Arm yourself with a simple maxi in a solid color, then dip into your accessories collection to dress it up with different jewels, bags, and shoes for each wedding.